Natural Wood Versus Composite Wood Decking Material: Which is Best for Your Patio?

 Both natural wood and composite decks can bring functionality and beauty to your home.
 Whether you opt for wraparound terraces or simply want a small deck for dining out above your backyard, the professionals at Prince William Home Improvement can help you design a home addition that meets all your needs.
 Once you’re satisfied with the design, the decking professionals build and install your deck, exceeding local codes wherever possible to ensure a long-lasting, quality structure.

-Before you can move forward with deck design and installation, though, you have to compare deck materials to decide what material you want for your deck.
+Before you can move forward with your new deck design and installation, though, you have to compare deck materials to decide what material you want for your deck.
 Natural wood and composite lumber are both popular choices.
 Learn about the pros and cons of each so you can make the best decision for your residence.

 The Pros Natural Wood Decking

 Natural wood is a timeless choice for decks.
 Woodgrain brings a gorgeous look to the outside of your home, and you can choose to stain or paint the deck to meet your aesthetic needs.
-When properly cared for, wood decking can also last for years or even decades, though you may have to replace certain areas of your deck periodically due to weather damage or other issues.
+When properly cared for, real wood decking can also last for years or even decades, though you may have to replace certain areas of your deck periodically due to weather damage or other issues.

 Disadvantages of Wood Decking

 Maintenance requirements are perhaps the biggest disadvantages associated with natural wood decks.
-Even if you choose pretreated lumber that is meant for outdoor use and can stand up to the rigors of weather and time, you may need to apply protective coats or stains periodically.
-And if you choose to paint your deck for aesthetic purposes, you can expect to need to reapply paint every few years.
+Even if you choose pretreated lumber that is meant for outdoor use and can stand up to the rigors of weather and time, you may need to apply protective coats or stains periodically, which could require sanding and the removal of previous finishes.
+And if you choose to paint your wooden deck for aesthetic purposes, you can expect to need to reapply paint every few years.
 In areas where weather conditions are particularly harsh, such as were ice, sleet or hail are regular occurrences, the paint may need to be touched up or reapplied more frequently.

 Composite Decking Benefits